Impact of tumour histology on survival in advanced cervical carcinoma: an NRG Oncology/Gynaecologic Oncology Group Study.

 RESULTS: Of 781 evaluable patients, 77% (N=599) had SCCA and 23% (N=182) AC/AS.
 There were no significant differences in RRs between histologic subgroups.
 The adjusted hazard ratio (HR) for death for SCCA vs AC/AS was 1.13 (95% CI 0.93, 1.38 P=0.23).
 When comparing SC/AS (N=661, 85%) to AC alone (N=120, 15%), the adjusted HR for death was 1.23 (95% CI 0.97, 1.57, P=0.09).

 CONCLUSIONS: AC/AS and SCCA have similar survival in recurrent or metastatic cervical carcinoma when treated with chemotherapy doublets.

 Women & Children

 Obstetrics & Gynecology

 Seamon, Leigh G; Java, James J; Monk, Bradley J; Penson, Richard T; Brown, Jubilee; Mannel, Robert S; Oaknin, Anna; Leitao, Mario M; Eisenhauer, Eric L; Long, Harry J; Liao, Shu Y; and Tewari, Krishnansu S, "Impact of tumour histology on survival in advanced cervical carcinoma: an NRG Oncology/Gynaecologic Oncology Group Study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 156.